NATURAL HISTORY STUDY ONGOING

-Care4ASH1L aims to have a Global Patient Registry for ASH1L Community to encapsulate the disease related information from ASH1L families.
+Care4ASH1L in collaboration with Brown University has initiated work on creating a Natural History Study to encapsulate the disease related information from ASH1L families.
 The data collected would help identify and stratify the phenotypes associated with ASH1L, leverage research in the optimal direction and ensure clinical trial readiness.

 VORINOSTAT - THE NEW HOPE FOR ASH1L

 Researchers Dr. Jin He and his team from Michigan State University used Ash1L-deletion-induced ASD/ID mouse model and showed that postnatal administration of vorinostat (SAHA), a histone deacetylase inhibitor (HDACi), significantly ameliorated both ASD-like behaviors and ID-like cognitive memory deficit.

 SAHA is a pan-HDACs inhibitor approved by the U.S. Food and Drug Administration (FDA) to treat human cutaneous T-cell lymphoma (CTCL).
 Researchers used a low dose of SAHA (5 mg/kg/day) in this study.
 The low dose of SAHA used in this study is well tolerated and has low toxicity to mice.
 However, its safety and efficacy in treating human patients merit further investigation.

 In summary, their current study provides experimental evidence to show that the postnatal administration of low-dose SAHA significantly ameliorates the sociability, repetitive behaviors, and cognitive memory in the Ash1L-deletion-induced ASD/ID mouse model, indicating that SAHA is a promising reagent for the pharmacological treatment of core ASD/ID behavioral and memory deficits caused by disruptive ASH1L mutations.